 \section{Conclusion}

-In this work we extend the notion of systemic risk measures with random allocation under the ``first allocate then aggregate'' paradigm from vector valued stochastic financial networks to networks that are represented by a stochastic asset vector and a stochastic liability matrix.
-Choosing an aggregation function in the market clearing mechanism of \citet{EisNoe} and under some further reasonable assumptions, we investigate the theoretical properties of this systemic risk measure.
-We show existence and provide a reformulation of the systemic risk that allows to derive an iterative optimisation algorithm.
+In this work, we extend the notion of systemic risk measures with random allocations under the ``first allocate then aggregate'' paradigm from vector-valued risk factors to network-valued risk factors that are represented by a stochastic asset vector and a stochastic liability matrix.
+Under reasonable assumptions on the stochastic financial network, the risk measure, and the aggregation function -- in particular, those that include aggregation functions based on the market-clearing mechanism of \citet{EisNoe} -- we investigate the theoretical properties of these systemic risk measures.
+We show the existence of optimal random allocations and provide a reformulation of the systemic risk that allows us to derive an iterative optimisation algorithm.

-Furthermore, we connect the domain of financial networks to the domain of weighted, directed graphs and, motivated by this connection, investigate neural network architectures that are permutation equivariant.
-We study \emph{permutation equivariant neural networks} (PENNs) \cite{herzig2018mapping} and introduce \emph{extended permutation equivariant neural networks} (XPENNs) that are permutation equivariant.
-For both architectures we prove universal approximation results, in the sense that they can approximate any permutation equivariant node labeling function arbitrarily well in probability.
+Furthermore, we connect the domain of financial networks to the domain of weighted, directed graphs and -- motivated by this connection -- investigate neural network architectures that are permutation-equivariant.
+We study \emph{permutation-equivariant neural networks} (PENNs) \cite{herzig2018mapping} and introduce \emph{extended permutation-equivariant neural networks} (XPENNs), which are also permutation-equivariant.
+For both architectures, we prove universal approximation results, in the sense that they can approximate any permutation-equivariant node-labelling function arbitrarily well in probability.

-In numerical experiments with synthetic financial networks we show that in order to compute systemic risk measures of networks with stochastic liability matrix it seems that permutation equivariance is a crucial property of the employed neural network model.
-Our results highlight that potentially a lot of bailout capital can be saved by utilising models that allow for scenario dependent allocations and can effectively process the liability matrix by leveraging permutation equivariance.
+In numerical experiments with synthetic financial networks, we show that, in order to compute systemic risk measures of networks with stochastic liability matrices, it seems that permutation equivariance appears to be an advantageous property of the respective neural network model.
+Our results highlight that a potentially large amount of bailout capital can be saved by utilising models that allow for scenario-dependent allocations and can effectively process the liability matrix -- for example by leveraging permutation equivariance.